 The next step is the send the negative image to Photoshop.
 Be sure to set the color working space to ProPhotoRGB in the Color Settings dialog before inverting the negative.
 My default was sRGB which did not work well.

 Read all about IamtheJeff's method here.
 IamtheJeff updated the action in 2018.
-This new version cannot be used to generate a lookup table because some of the adjustments are performed directly on the background layer and not in adjustment layers.
-Be sure to use the previous version here.
+This new version cannot be used without modification to generate a lookup table because some of the adjustments are performed directly on the background layer and not in adjustment layers.
+Be sure to use the previous version (which still provides excellent results) here.
 After running the action, I now have an inverted and color corrected image.
 Note that all color correction adjustments are grouped into a single layer separate from the untouched background layer containing the negative.
 (Also note that I am also Jeff, but I am not IamtheJeff.)

 Export the Color Correction layer generated by the action as a Color Lookup Table (File->Export->Color Lookup Tables).
 Make sure that only the Color Correction group layer is selected.
 In the export dialog, make sure that the settings are 32 Grid Points and CUBE format.